 - 1. An Interim Operational Notification (ION) shall entitle the Power Generating Facility Owner to operate the Power Generating Module and generate power by using the grid connection for a limited period of time. - 2.
 An Interim Operational Notification (ION) shall be issued by the Relevant Network Operator, subject to the completion of data and study review process as required by this Network Code. - 3.
-With respect to data and study review the Relevant Network Operator shall have the right to request the following from the Power Generating Facility Owner: - itemized Statement of Compliance; - detailed technical data of the Power Generating Module with relevance to the grid connection as specified by the Relevant Network Operator; - Equipment Certificates of Power Generating Module, where these are relied upon as part of the evidence of compliance; - simulation models as specified by Article 10(6) (c) and as required by the Relevant Network Operator while respecting the provisions of Article 4(3); - studies demonstrating expected steady-state and dynamic performance as required by Title 4 Chapters 5, 6 or 7 of this Network Code; and - details of intended compliance tests according to Title 4 Chapters 2, 3 and 4.
+With respect to data and study review the Relevant Network Operator shall have the right to request the following from the Power Generating Facility Owner: - itemized Statement of Compliance; - detailed technical data of the Power Generating Module with relevance to the grid connection as specified by the Relevant Network Operator; - Equipment Certificates of Power Generating Module, where these are relied upon as part of the evidence of compliance; - simulation models as specified by Article 10(6) (c) and as required by the Relevant Network Operator while respecting the provisions of Article 4(3);

-- 4. The maximum period for the Power Generating Facility Owner to remain in the Interim Operational Notification (ION) status shall not exceed twenty-four months.
-The Relevant Network Operator is entitled to specify a shorter ION validity period while respecting the provisions of Article 4(2) with ION extensions granted only if the Power Generating Facility Owner has made substantial progress towards full compliance.
+- studies demonstrating expected steady-state and dynamic performance as required by Title 4 Chapters 5, 6 or 7 of this Network Code; and - details of intended compliance tests according to Title 4 Chapters 2, 3 and 4. - 4.
+The maximum period for the Power Generating Facility Owner to remain in the Interim Operational Notification (ION) status shall not exceed twenty-four months.
+The Relevant Network Operator is entitled to specify a shorter ION validity period while respecting the provisions of Article 4(2).
+The ION validity period shall be subject to notification to the National Regulatory Authority.
+The modalities of that notification shall be determined in accordance with the applicable national regulatory framework.
+ION extensions shall be granted only if the Power Generating Facility Owner has made substantial progress towards full compliance.
 At the time of ION extension, the outstanding issues should be explicitly identified. - 5.
 A prolongation of the maximum period for the Power Generating Facility Owner to remain in the Interim Operational Notification (ION) status (beyond a total of twenty-four months) may be granted upon request for derogation made to the Relevant Network Operator before the expiry of that period in accordance with the derogation procedure defined in the Code.